sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/installation/index.md

 ## Docker

 We have [Docker images](https://hub.docker.com/r/sitespeedio/sitespeed.io/) with sitespeed.io, Chrome, Firefox and Xvfb.
-They are super easy to use (Xvfb is started automatically when you start the container).
+It is super easy to use (Xvfb is started automatically when you start the container).
 Here's how to use the container with both Firefox & Chrome (install [Docker](https://docs.docker.com/engine/installation/) first).

 ### Mac & Linux